frontity/api-reference/docs-api/frontity-cli/README.md

 ## Commands

-The `frontity` commands you have available are
+The `frontity` commands you have available are:

 ### Create commands